akinnaznuk/HFVI/README.md

 ## Reproducibility Instructions
 1. Clone this repository: git clone <repository_url>
+	Alternatively: Download .zip folder and unpack
-2. Open the R project file (.Rproj) in RStudio (recommended).
+2. Open the R project file (.Rproj) in RStudio.
 3. Ensure the working directory is set to the repository root.
-4. Execute scripts in the following order:
+4. Open scripts and execute in the following order:
 	- scripts/AHP_analysis.Rmd
 	- scripts/FAHP_analysis.Rmd
 	- scripts/HFVI_calculation.Rmd